wisphill/wisphill.github.io/collections/_aws_vpc/CIDR AWS, public and private ip addreses.md

+---
+description: CIDR is **a method** for allocation IP addresses, helpful for defining the ip address range**Classless inter-domain routing**
+layout: post
+---

 #aws #vpc #networking #cidr #ip_address

 CIDR is **a method** for allocation IP addresses, helpful for defining the ip address range